aslupin/poc-rabbitmq/README.md

-# POC for RabbitMQ (amqplib/callback_api)
+## Counting and  Counter example (POC for RabbitMQ)

-POC for RabbitMQ on node.We use docker-compose build dockerfile for each service (sender and receiver)
+POC for RabbitMQ on NodeJs :Docker-compose build dockerfile for each service (sender and receiver)

 ##### note : wait 20s for starting rabbitmq.

-### Installing
+### Usage

 ```bash
 docker-compose up